ipfs/ipfs-gui/research/README.md

 ## Add Files

-All three apps provide drag'n'drop and and a file picker dialog to add a file.
+All three apps provide drag'n'drop and a file picker dialog to add a file.

 | webui | desktop | companion |
 |-------|---------|-----------|